Josephextia2/AI-ML-learning-path/Week1/6_makemore_p5/README.md

 1. Understand the concepts and tidy up to a py script.

 2. Use nn.torch to reproduce the HW1.
+(Remarks: helps are got by GPT)